 And it’s great.

 It’s comfortable, really versatile, fantastically easy to set up, and more than capable of enduring numerous nights of three-season camping.

 I can say this without hesitation, as though I’ve only slept in it for a couple of nights, the owner of this very tent has just used it for over sixty consecutive nights on the Pacific Crest Trail – and positively gushes praise over it.

 And though the Big Agnes Fly Creek HV UL2 is mainly aimed at regular backpackers, that’s not prohibitive to people who camp on a less regular basis.
 It’s very versatile, and it’s a supremely comfortable place to spend a night under the stars (which, on a cloudless night, you’re able to see clearly through the tent’s mesh) no matter how often you go out.

 The Big Agnes Fly Creek HV UL2 is, however, reasonably expensive – and there are other, cheaper options out there if you are just looking for a two person tent that you’d only plan on using a couple of times a year.
-I’d recommend the Naturehike Cloud-Up if you’re in the US.
+I’d recommend the Berghaus Cheviot if you’re in the UK, or the Naturehike Cloud-Up if you’re in the US.

-There are also more spacious two-person tents out there.
+There are also more spacious two-person tents available.
 The space isn’t prohibitive, but it is quite cosy – so if you’re looking for a two-person tent where you’ve got ample room for both you and your gear inside the tent, the Fly Creek HV UL2 probably isn’t for you.

 - Lots of internal storage